1.3.2 Privacy & confidentiality

 As well as constituting a breach of the TFN Rule, unauthorised use or disclosure of TFNs may constitute an offence under the Taxation Administration Act 1953, with a maximum penalty of an $18,000 fine (100 penalty units) or 2 years' imprisonment, or both.

-DHS is an authorised recipient of TFN information for the purposes set out in the PPLAct.
+Services Australia is an authorised recipient of TFN information for the purposes set out in the PPLAct.